 In an environment where employers and recruiters may sneak a look at your Facebook and other social media profiles, sending your own links lets you put your own spin on your digital first-impression.

-‘If they are active in directing potential employers to particular links, applicants are able to shape in some way the online content and profile which employers see,’ said Paisley.
+‘If they are active in directing potential employers to particular links, applicants are able to shape in some way the online content and profile that employers see,’ said Paisley.

 Don't forget the basics